-As you can see, there’s no shortage of content to produce, and this doesn’t even scratch the surface of everything you could possibly choose to offer.
+There’s no shortage of content to produce, and this doesn’t even scratch the surface of everything you could choose to offer.

-If you’re looking for ways to step up your email content game, we’ve got you covered.
+We’ve got you covered if you’re looking for ways to step up your email content game.
 Check out these 19 tips for writing better emails.

 Interested in creating better content overall?
 Have a look at our beginner’s guide to content marketing.